uswds/uswds/CONTRIBUTING.md

 ```

 This will also run [eslint] and [stylelint] to ensure that the JavaScript
-and SCSS source files meet our coding standards.
+and SCSS source files meet our coding standards along with [snyk test] to check for package dependency vulnerabilities.
 To lint without the unit
 tests, you'll need [Gulp][].
 Install it globally (`npm install -g
 gulp-cli`), then run: